Software

 “That is good if that is what you need.
 But for most businesses, CentOS is not the best match,” Robinson cautioned.

-For their websites and LAMP applications, they need a rock-solid Linux server.
+They need a rock-solid Linux server for their websites and LAMP applications.
 Before you make a rash decision, remember how you will use CentOS in the future.
-It is possible that CentOS Stream is a better match for your requirements than you initially thought, he advised.
+He advised that it is possible that CentOS Stream is a better match for your requirements than you initially thought.

 Dooming Decision, Perhaps